Anamika-chauhan/Tic-tac-toe/README.md

 # Tic-tac-toe
-A tic-tac toe using Python
+A tic-tac toe game using Python